 Puerto Rico, also known as 'la isla del encanto' (the island of enchantment) is a small and beautiful island, located between the Dominican Republic and The Virgin Islands, forming part of an island chain in the Caribbean.
 Expats moving to Puerto Rico will find themselves in an unincorporated territory of the United States, a widely contested issue for the local population of just under 4 million.

 Puerto Rico's close proximity to the US has made it an attractive destination for American retirees.
 Other expats living in Puerto Rico have usually relocated to work in the territory’s major economic sectors, such as manufacturing and tourism.

 The official languages in Puerto Rico are Spanish and English, and although expats should get by without learning Spanish, it may make integration to life on the island easier and quicker.
 The education system is based on that of the US, although Spanish is the primary language of instruction at public and most private schools.

 Expats moving to Puerto Rico will find themselves living on an island that offers beautiful mountainous scenery, tropical beaches and a relaxed lifestyle.

 Neighbouring countries: Surrounded by the Pacific Ocean, Puerto Rico has two neighbouring islands: Dominican Republic towards the west and Virgin Islands to the east.

 Geography: Puerto Rico is an archipelago made up of the main island as well as several smaller surrounding islands, only a few of which are inhabited year-round.

 Major religions: Catholicism

-Tipping: 15 to 20 percent is standard, unless included in the bill.
+Tipping: 15 percent is standard, unless included in the bill.